mrpmorris/Fluxor/README.md

 The aim of Fluxor is to create a multi-UI, single-state store approach to front-end development without the headaches typically associated with other implementations, such as the overwhelming amount of boiler-plate code required just to add a very basic feature.

 ## Getting started
-The easiest way to get started is to look at the [Sample projects](./Samples/README.md).
-They are numbered in an order recommended for learning Fluxor.
+The easiest way to get started is to read the [documentation](./Docs/README.md).
+Which includes samples that are numbered in an order recommended for learning Fluxor.
 Each will have a `README` file that explains how the sample was created.

 ## Installation
 You can download the latest release / pre-release NuGet packages from the official Fluxor nuget pages.